zachgk/catln/docs/philosophy/basics.md

                else -i
 ```

 This definition has a conditional "if" statement that branches the code based on the definition of `i`.
 However branching the code is also the process of learning about `i`.
 While `i` can be any integer in the function at large, we know it is limited to `Int_gte(0)` within the then branch.
-The reason we know this is because within the branch we can further assume that `i >= 0`.
-Likewise, we know within the else branch that `i` is of type `Int_lt(0)` because `not(i >= 0)`.
+The reason we know this is because within the branch we can further assume the statement `i >= 0` is true.
+Likewise, we know within the else branch that `i` is of type `Int_lt(0)` because `not(i >= 0)` is true.

 To convert between expressions and the type properties that they imply are implication statements.
 Here are some examples: